whitneyburton/portfolios/students/1603/kris-sparks/20160428-kris-sparks-m1.markdown

 Since I'm the first person here every morning, I make coffee almost every day.
 I don't know what could be more important than that.

-I have made a concerted effort to be encouraging and supportive of other Mod 1 students.
+I have made a concerted effort to be encouraging and supportive of other Module One students.
 I say something encouraging to at least a few people everyday.
 And I am always willing to help when I can.

+I am an active participant in the Hopper posse.
+I've never missed a session and help when I can.

+I am actively involved in the Impostors Lunch and Productivity Lunch.

 ## Review